ojiwon-kenobi/ojiwon-kenobi.github.io/_posts/2021-02-19-applications-of-ai-in-analysis-of-brain-signals.md

 ### IV.
 Guidelines on choosing appropriate DL models
 Classification of sleep EEG mainly utilizes discriminative and hybrid models including CNNs and RNNs.
 MI EEG is most significantly researched using CNN and CNN-based hybrid models.
 Latent features of MI EEG signals are captured using representative models such as DBN-RBM.
 Emotional EEG mostly use DBN-RBM for unsupervised feature learning.
 Mental disease diagnosis is largely a binary classification problem, which makes it easier for models to achieve accuracy greater than 90%.
 CNN and D-AE are prevalent likely because both deep learning models are well known for their effective classification and dimensionality reduction.
 In comparison, there are fewer deep learning studies on fNIRS images even though fNIRS also is known for its high portability and low cost.
 ###### Discriminative
 The reason CNN is so prevalent is likely because of its outstanding performance in feature learning.
 CNN is powerful enough to extract latent discriminative features and spatial dependencies from EEG signals for classification.
 It is also an extremely popular model in popular research areas such as computer vision, which studies how computers can gain insight from images or videos.
-Because some brain signal diagrams (e.g. fMRI) are 2D images, they can be used as input to CNNs without much work.
+Because some brain signal diagrams (e.g. fMRI) are 2D images anyways, they can be used as input to CNNs without much work.
 CNNs also have plenty of variations that can be adapted to different scenarios.

-But aren't brain signals technically sequential, temporal information?
-What about RNNs, which are great for processing that kind of information?
-RNNs take a long time processing long sequences (basically brain signals), and although depending on the situation, RNNs may take up more than 20 times the training time than CNN may.
+A question that may follow is, "but couldn't RNNs be just as popular as a methodology?
+Aren't brain signals technically sequential, temporal information which is what RNNs are great at processing?"
+RNNs take a long time processing longer sequences (e.g. brain signals), and although depending on the situation, RNNs may take up more than 20 times the training time than CNN may.
 However, RNNs are promising in detecting epileptic seizures due to their excellent temporal dependency searching ability.
 By definition, spatial data is better analyzed by CNNs and temporal data, by RNNs.

 ###### Representative
 DBNs, particularly DBN-RBMs, are most popular for feature extraction likely because DBNs learn the generative parameters that reveal the relationship between variables in neighboring layers efficiently.
 DBNs also make the calculation of the latent variables(hidden variables in hidden layers) straightforward.
 However, most of the work using the DBN-RBM model was done before 2016.
 At the moment, most studies use CNN and hybrid models for both feature learning and classification.